 Secrets in SEO

-Many pay for performance SEO companies will tell you they are reluctant to share their secrets for success.
+Many PFP SEO companies will tell you they are reluctant to share their secrets for success.
 Well, that’s no surprise.
 When it comes to SEO, there are no legitimate secrets or shortcuts.
 Not only that, most search engines, Google, in particular, are transparent on methods that can be used to optimize websites for their engines.

 Google Penalizes for Unscrupulous SEO Practices

-There are several SEO tricks that, if used, will actually harm your site’s search engine standing with Google — and since Google sites make up two-thirds of all internet search traffic, that’s not a risk worth taking.
-The tactics aren’t new.
+There are several SEO tricks that, if used, will actually harm your site’s search engine standing with Google.
+And since Google sites make up two-thirds of all internet search traffic, that’s not a risk worth taking.
+These tactics aren’t new.
 In fact, they are tricks used years ago to bump a site to a higher position on a given search engine.
 While they may have worked then, the same isn’t true now.

 Now, shady practices like the following will cost you: